Send to Printer

 further use or disclosure of the information that would be inconsistent with

 If we have personally identifiable information about you, we will make that information available to you upon request.
 We also welcome updates to your contact information so we can keep in touch with you.
 You can ask us to delete any personally identifiable information we have for you, and we will comply unless we are otherwise required to keep it.
-Please contact our Chief Privacy Officer at email@example.com or 619-298-3396 if you have such a request.
+Please contact us at firstname.lastname@example.org or 619-298-3396 if you have such a request.

 We maintain appropriate administrative, technical, and physical safeguards to protect all information that we have, including your personally identifiable information.
 No one can guarantee absolute security, but we exercise great caution in protecting our information.